OI-wiki/i18n/docs/ds/queue.md

 Queue, [std::queue](https://en.cppreference.com/w/cpp/container/queue) and [std::priority_queue](https://en.cppreference.com/w/cpp/container/priority_queue) in C++ STL, is a data structure that can be modified on one end of the seuquence and removal from the other.

-The element that enters the queue first must be out of the queue first, so the queue follows the First-in First-out rule, or FIFO for short.
+The first element pushed into the queue must be popped out first.
+So the queue follows the First-in First-out rule, or FIFO for short.

 Note: `std::stack` and `std::queue` are both container adapters, and the default underlying container is `std::deque` (double-ended queue).

 ## Deque

-A deque is a queue that can insert or delete elements at the head/end of the queue.
+A deque is a queue that can insert or delete elements at both the head and the end of a queue.
 It is equivalent to a combination of stack and queue functions.
 Specifically, there are 4 operations supported by the deque:

 1. Insert an element at the beginning of the deque
 2. Insert an element at the end of the deque